 Living in the Capital of the United States

 Relocating to the capital of the United States will bring some exciting life changes, firstly because residents are a diverse bunch of people that will gladly help you adjust to a new environment.
 Here you can find more than 175 embassies and international cultural centers, and 15% of people speak a language other than English.

 When you adapt to the fact that many people around you work for the government, you can relax.
 Living here won’t be like a movie; it is not all high politics and presidential parades.
 There are so many relaxing and interesting entertainment options that will help you forget you are in the political capital of the world.
-Don’t overthink it, figure out how to reduce relocation expenses.
-For instance, you can find free boxes and other packing materials for moving or donate unwanted items pack clothes, furniture, and everything else, change the address, and start an exciting adventure.
+Don’t overthink it and figure out how to reduce relocation expenses.
+For instance, you can find free boxes and other packing materials for moving or donate unwanted items.
+Then pack clothes, furniture, and everything else, change the address, and start an exciting adventure.